-Fill in the Repair Request Sheet included with this product, then send it along with this product for repair to your local distributor.
+If your product is found faulty, fill in the Repair Request Sheet included with this product, then send it along with this product for repair to your local distributor.
 Make sure that information in the Repair Request Sheet is written in as much detail as possible to facilitate repair.